thecodenomad/hachiman/README.md

 Go and Rust libraries can get unwieldy, so local dev environments will use dedicated home directories to to keep libraries from cluttering the home folder.

-The distrobox home folders follow the convention of:
+The distrobox home folders follow this convention:
-`home=$HOME/.local/share/container-<name>-home`
+`home=${HACHIMAN_DISTROBOX_HOME}/<distrobox name>-home`

+The Hachiman `global` distrobox ini file is found at:
+`files/system/usr/share/hachiman/distrobox/distrobox.ini`

+This setup currently requires 2 environment variables that can be overridden in .bashrc, etc or if this repo is forked, can be modified in `files/system/etc/profile.d/hachiman.sh`:

+`HACHIMAN_DISTROBOX_INI`
+`HACHIMAN_DISTROBOX_HOME`

 ## Next Up